 2 | Cancun to Tulum: Rental Car

-Renting a car and driving from Cancun to Tulum is a great option, especially if you plan on exploring more of the Yucatan on your trip.
+Renting a car in Cancun and driving to Tulum is a great option, especially if you plan on exploring more of the Yucatan on your trip.
 The drive between Cancun and Tulum is straightforward and most Tulum hotels have free guest parking.

 You’ll also save lots of money on tours and transfers.
 We rented a car in Cancun during our time in Mexico and have driven all over the Yucatan using Tulum as our base.